Menu

 MAF Tuning

-MAF tuning is when we want to adjust the fuelling of our engine because we have changed the camshafts, changed the injectors, changed/removed the cat, fitted different headers.
+MAF tuning is when we want to adjust the fuelling of our engine, we want to change our AFR targets.

 In this case we need to “tune” the MAF sensor signal to get the fuelling we need.